Thermally modified Hem-Fir wood siding compares to the beauty of western red cedar

 Kiln Dried Vertical Grain Western red cedar is very stable.
 It shrinks about 2%.
 Flat grain red cedar, however, expands up to 5%.

 Thermally modified hemlock is significantly more stable than Western red cedar.
 ThermaWood hemlock exhibits exceptionally little expansion and contraction.
-And because hemlock is thermally modified in a vacuum kiln, the results are very impressive.
+And because the hemlock boards are thermally modified in a vacuum kiln, the results are very impressive.

 Vertical grain thermally modified hemlock siding shrinks 1.5% as it dries.
 Vertical grain thermally modified hemlock siding swells up to 1.8% as it picks up moisture.
 That is why it is considered highly stable.